The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 If you are concerned that your horse, donkey, etc is unwell, you should contact your local veterinary surgeon.

 If you suspect that your horse has any of the clinical signs of African horse sickness then this needs to be reported immediately to APHA, as well as your private veterinary surgeon.
-See Notifiable diseases in animals on the GOV.UK website.
+Information on notifiable diseases in animals can be found on the GOV.UK website.

 The African Horse Sickness (England) Regulations 2012 make provisions for dealing with any suspected and confirmed cases of African horse sickness.
 They give powers to set up control zones and allow veterinary officers to take blood samples from animals within the zones.